 With a prevalence of 1: 3,000, hereditary spherocytosis is the most frequently inherited hemolytic anemia in Central Europe.

 Etiology and Pathogenesis of Hereditary Spherocytosis

 Clinical Manifestations of Hereditary Spherocytosis

 An aplastic crisis with parvovirus B19 infection – due to decreased RBC life span.

 Diagnosis of Hereditary Spherocytosis

 Treatment of Hereditary Spherocytosis

-First-resort therapy is splenectomy.
+The first-resort therapy is a splenectomy.
 After removal of the spleen, the hemoglobin level usually normalizes since the number of degraded erythrocytes markedly decreases.
-However, splenectomy should only be conducted if the state of the patients makes this necessary, as the removal of the organ increases the risk for infectious disease and sepsis.
+However, a splenectomy should only be conducted if the state of the patients makes this necessary, as the removal of the organ increases the risk for infectious disease and sepsis.

 It is absolutely advised against splenectomy on children under the age of 6 due to the risk for infections.
-Alternatively, ectomy can be performed subtotal.
+Alternatively, an ectomy can be performed subtotal.
 In any case, vaccination against pneumococci, meningococci, and haemophilus influenza should be performed before splenectomy!

 Complications of Hereditary Spherocytosis

 Frequent complications of spherocytosis are gallstone colics due to pigmented gallstones.
 Also, hemolytic, vaso-occlusive crises can occur, which can also lead to infarctions.